 Questions about this policy can be directed to the following individuals:

-Staff and Faculty, please contact Marie Bowen in Human Resources at 617-495-4611 or by e-mail at email@example.com.
+Staff and Faculty, please contact Kimberly Harris in Human Resources by email or at 617-495-4611.

 Wasserstein Hall, Caspersen Student Center & Harkness Commons Food Policy

 To ensure that Restaurant Associates complies with all applicable food service regulations, the following food policy is in place.
 All of the below spaces must be reserved through the Events Office; and any catered food or beverages served in the areas noted above must be provided by Restaurant Associates.

 - North Terrace Lounge

 - Jarvis Field

 - Simpson & Thacher Lounge